pylhc/pylhc.github.io/docs/packages/development/howto_venv.md

 The installation script will prompt you to enter the location in which to install the distribution.
 This does not have to be an existing directory, it can be created at install.

-!!! tip "Choosing the Install Location"
+!!! tip "Choosing the Installation Location"
     At post-install, the script will try to create a folder `apps` where it will install built applications, including the `acc-py` command line tool.
     This `apps` folder is created two directories up from the given installation location, which is a place you might not necessarily have access to.
     Should this be the case, the installation will error.